koakh/SvelteKitHoudiniTypescriptTauriExample/README.md

 ### Create Queries Page

-to see how houdini simplify our lifes, let's populate our recent created page queries page
+to see how houdini simplify our lifes, let's populate our recent created pages

 `src/routes/queries/+page.svelte`